kaleb-asfaw/adAcceleration/README.md

 # Overview
 With Neal Mohan's instatement as Youtube's CEO began Google's ad-blocker blocking initiative, preventing all users who utilize an ad blocker from watching videos on YouTube.
 To counteract this, skipping advertisements via script is the new way to go.
+Download here: https://chromewebstore.google.com/detail/ad-acceleration/akfmkopekongpahghifpahndcngfaebh?hl=en

 # Features